ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 avoid trying to redeem a token that does not match.
 Note that each token has a unique client nonce, which is sent in token redemption ({{redemption}}).

-If a client fetches a batch of multiple tokens for future use that are bound to a specific redemption context (the redemption_context in the TokenChallenge was not empty), clients SHOULD discard these tokens upon flushing state such as HTTP cookies {{?COOKIES=I-D.ietf-httpbis-rfc6265bis}}, or if there is a network
+If a client fetches multiple tokens for future use that are bound to a specific redemption context (the redemption_context in the TokenChallenge was not empty), clients SHOULD discard these tokens upon flushing state such as HTTP cookies {{?COOKIES=I-D.ietf-httpbis-rfc6265bis}}, or if there is a network